pylelab/AMIGOSIII/README.md

 The "-static" flag should be removed on Mac OS, which does not support static executable.

-After the compilation is finished, compress the ``AMIGOIII/`` folder as a zip file, and install the zip file through the
-[PyMOL Plugin Manager](https://pymolwiki.org/index.php/Plugins).
+After the compilation is finished, compress the ``AMIGOIII/`` folder (i.e., this folder) as a zip file, and install the zip file through the [PyMOL Plugin Manager](https://pymolwiki.org/index.php/Plugins).
-Alternatively, you can manually move the ``AMIGOIII/`` folder to the ``pmg_tk/AMIGOSIII`` at your pymol installation path.
+Alternatively, you can manually move the ``AMIGOIII/`` folder to ``pmg_tk/AMIGOSIII`` at your pymol installation path.

 ## Reference ##